 The reasons we crave sugar and salt are partly physiological, partly psychological and partly because of the environment in which we live.

 “The human body functions a bit like a car – you put fuel in the tank, and then you drive.
-If the body doesn’t get the fuel it needs, then strong physical cravings can manifest,” explains Anna Taylor, MS, RD, LD.
+If the body doesn’t get the fuel it needs, then strong physical cravings can manifest,” explains dietitian Anna Taylor, MS, RD, LD, CDCES.

 What kind of fuel does your body need?
 A balanced intake throughout the day of high-fiber carbohydrates, lean protein and heart-healthy fats, she says.

-Consider three factors that can contribute to cravings:
+Are you guilty of these three factors that can contribute to cravings?

 1. You’re starving yourself